krobledo/Personal-Website/README.md

 # krobledo.github.io
-for da boys interested, do yaself a favor and copy this bc it is fuegooooo; copyrughts to me of course.
+Hi, this is a simple implementation of a personal website.

+Feel free to use the code for my Mini-Game, try using different questions if interested.

+Copyright go to me, of course.